 A fuel is a chemical that can be ‘burnt’ to provide useful energy.
 Burning normally means that chemical bonds between the elements in the fuel are broken and the elements chemically combine with oxygen (often from the air).

 When natural gas is burnt, it provides heat energy.
 But a waste product alongside water is carbon dioxide, which when released into the atmosphere contributes to climate change.
-When we burn hydrogen, the only waste product is water vapour.
+Burning hydrogen does not release carbon dioxide.

 Green hydrogen is produced by using electricity to power an electrolyser that splits the hydrogen from water molecules.
 This process produces pure hydrogen, with no harmful by-products.
 An added benefit is that, because this method uses electricity, it also offers the potential to divert any excess electricity – which is hard to store (like surplus wind power) – to electrolysis, using it to create hydrogen gas that can be stored for future energy needs.

 Yes.
 There are already cars that run on hydrogen fuel cells.
-In Japan there are 96 public hydrogen refuelling stations, allowing you to fill up just as you would with petrol or diesel and in the same time frame as a traditional fuel car.
-Germany has 80 of these hydrogen stations and the United States is third with 42 stations.
+China has the highest number of hydrogen fuelling stations for road vehicles worldwide, where you can fill up just as you would with petrol or diesel and in the same time frame as a traditional fuel car.
+Japan has the second highest number of these fuelling stations, followed by South Korea, Germany and the US.

 Hydrogen is also an exciting lightweight fuel option for road, air and shipping transportation.
-The international delivery company DHL already has a fleet of 100 ‘H2 panel vans’, capable of travelling 500kms without refuelling.
+The international delivery company DHL already has a fleet of ‘H2 panel vans’, capable of travelling 500km without refuelling.

 For hydrogen to be a viable alternative to methane, it has to be produced at scale, economically and the current infrastructure needs to be adapted.